Should You Be Concerned?

 A number of quality DIY at-home water test kits are readily available.
 Alternatively, you can also contact your local water authority directly.
 They can refer you to a lab where you can send your water sample in for testing.

 How Do I Remove Contaminants from My Water?

 Consider Adding a Quality Water Filtration System

-All WaterChef filtration systems are independently tested and certified by WQA (the Water Quality Association) or IAPMO.
+All WaterChef filtration systems are independently tested and certified by either WQA (the Water Quality Association) or IAPMO.
 These are two of the most trusted and highly regarded NSF/ANSI testing laboratories in the water filtration industry.
-Requiring the strictest of compliance standards, they are valued by consumers, manufacturers and regulatory agencies worldwide.
+Requiring the strictest of compliance standards, they are valued by consumers, manufacturers, and regulatory agencies worldwide.